zoep/safe-for-space/README.md

 2. **Development Description**

 	We briefly describe here the contents of all the files in the source code.
-	Furthemore, we provide a separete file, called THEOREMS.md, that lists the the correspondance between the formal definitions and theorems and those presented in the paper.
+	Furthemore, we provide a separate file, called THEOREMS.md, that lists the the correspondance between the formal definitions and theorems and those presented in the paper.